LeonidShutov/RainyHillsCRX/README.md

 ```
 # Assumptions

-It is not stated explicitly in task, but we assume that, if we have "open boundary" in array, it could not be filled with water.
+It is not stated explicitly in task, but we assume that, if we have "open boundary" in array (array has a hole directly attached to it's boundary), it could not be filled with water.
 Example:
 in this case
 ```